gabriel-marchetti/Obsidian-Vault/Windows/PowerShell/Arrays-Nd-ArrayLists.md

 $array_list.AddRange(@("Test3", "Test4", "Test5"))
 ```

-Some other interesting method's for arraysLists
+Some other interesting method's for ArrayLists
 ```powershell
 $array_list.Remove("Test2") # This removes only the first instance
 ```